wolfpup-software/jackrabbit-js/README.md

 Jackrabbit is a portable test runner that logs tests in a json serializable format.

-Jackrabbit is a demonstration of building a test runner from first principles.
+Jackrabbit is designed with the following expectations:

-- A testing suite should no the required to build tests
+- A testing suite should not be required to write tests
-- Logging is environment specific (local, cli, remote, server)
+- Logging is contextual

 ## Jackrabbit Tests